DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - DePaul has won three games against the spread this season, while failing to cover eight times.

-- Blue Demons games have hit the over five out of 11 times this season.
+- So far this season, five out of the Blue Demons' 11 games have hit the over.

-- Chicago State has covered seven times in 18 games with a spread this year.
+- Chicago State has put together a 7-10-1 ATS record so far this year.

-- A total of eight Cougars games this year have hit the over.
+- So far this season, eight out of the Cougars' 18 games with an over/under have gone over the point total.

 DePaul Futures Odds